kinoz01/zone01-Projects/ascii-art/color/README.md

 Available fonts:

 Please checkout the `banners` folder.
+You can also use your own fonts.
+Just put them on folder called fonts or banners and make sure they match the standard templates!

 ### Example Using fonts